SWEET (Student Wellness Education and Empowerment Team)

 Peer Educator Job Description

-The mission of the Office of Wellness Education at Wentworth Institute of Technology is to support student success by educating and empowering students to engage in healthy behaviors and decision-making around issues relating to alcohol and other drugs, relationships and sexual health, sleep, stress, nutrition, and fitness.
-Wellness Education messaging and programs are grounded in evidence-based health promotion strategies.
+The mission of the Office of Health Promotion and Education at Wentworth Institute of Technology is to support student success by educating and empowering students to engage in healthy behaviors and decision-making around issues relating to alcohol and other drugs, relationships and sexual health, sleep, stress, nutrition, and fitness.
+Health Promotion and Education messaging and programs are grounded in evidence-based health promotion strategies.

 Goals of SWEET: